qexat/magic-list/README.md

 <!-- markdownlint-disable MD028 -->

-# Magic Collections
+# Magic List

-Magic Collections is a set of the built-in collections equipped with a bunch of additional methods.
+Magic List is a module that extends the built-in list type.

 > [!WARNING]
 > This library is still **in active development**.